gabfelix/dotfiles/README.md

 Personal configuration files and scripts managed with **GNU Stow**.

 Originally, this repo was meant to be a ready-to-deploy setup for `$HOME` using `./stowit.sh */`, while still allowing selective installs.
 Over time, configs for different tools piled up — some of which I don’t use daily but keep around as references.
 So, if you find some conflicting or legacy configs here, that’s intentional.
 Consider this a living archive of setups that have worked for me at different times.

 ---

-## 📁 Structure
+## Structure

 Each top-level directory is a **module**, mirroring its target structure under `$HOME`.
 For example, most modules contain a `.config` directory.

 Although the modules are mostly independent, some have implicit dependencies — e.g., anything using `~/.local/bin` depends on `bash`, since `$PATH` is extended in `.bashrc`.

 I’m not interested in documenting all interdependencies.
-If you fork or reuse this setup, you’ll need to troubleshoot and patch things up yourself — ideally sending improvements back my way 😄.
+If you fork or reuse this setup, you’ll need to troubleshoot and patch things up yourself.

 ---

-## ⚙️ Installation
+## Installation

 ### Using GNU Stow